IgrikXD/Easy-SDR/README.md

 [Software-defined radio (SDR)] is a radio communication system where components that have been traditionally implemented in hardware (e.g. mixers, filters, amplifiers, modulators/demodulators, detectors, etc.) are instead implemented by means of software on a personal computer or embedded system.

 ## What are the objectives of this project?
 This project is about creation of affordable and easy-to-manufacture prototypes of PCBs which are used to expand the capabilities of existing low-cost SDR receivers based on [RTL2832U](https://www.realtek.com/en/products/communications-network-ics/item/rtl2832u) chip.
 All the created elements of the project will have a detailed description of the assembly process, with all the existing features and possible problems.
+If you are only interested in buying ready-made devices, you can contact me on [Telegram](https://t.me/igrikxd).

 ## Current development progress:
 [![Development status](https://img.shields.io/badge/Trello-Development%20status-blue.svg?longCache=true&style=for-the-badge)](https://trello.com/b/7NEPnfiD/easysdr) [![Create bug report](https://img.shields.io/badge/Google%20Form-Create%20bug%20report-red.svg?longCache=true&style=for-the-badge)](https://docs.google.com/forms/d/e/1FAIpQLSeUFM1p15N_vk8X_blSnZp6jPlZe_qRhiRlmntscx6jF2yRqw/viewform?usp=sf_link)